tango-controls/tango-doc/source/tools-and-extensions/atkpanel/atkpanel.rst

 Device testing
 ==============

-By selecting *View > Test device* from the menu you can open the device testing panel.
+By selecting :guilabel:`View > Test device` from the menu you can open the device testing panel.
 In this panel you can check how the device is reponding to different commands and attribute values and how much time the requests take.

 .. figure:: atkpanel/test-commands.png
    :alt: Test commands view